Appalachian National Scenic Trail – Pawling, NY

 - Allows re-routing of the trail away from endangered species habitat, securing permanent habitat protection

 - Allows re-route of trail from adjacent private property onto new acquisition

 - The permanent protection of Corbin Hill will significantly enhance the Appalachian Trail experience along with one of the most accessible and popular segments of the Trail.

 - The property lies just below the Cat Rocks overlook, a spectacular vista that is one of the highlights of the A.T. in New York

-National Park Trust has made concerted efforts over the past few years to protect and expand the land surrounding the Appalachian National Scenic Trail.
-In 2017, the Park Trust worked with The Trust for Public Land on the acquisition of an adjacent 1,494-acre parcel of old-growth woodland in Somerset County, ME.
-This land also protects the nearby Bald Mountain Pond, one of the few bodies of water in the lower 48 states which hold arctic char.
-The federally-listed threatened Canada lynx also roams nearby along with moose, fisher and black bears.
-The remoteness and scenic views make the property an iconic destination for backcountry adventures that combine paddling and hiking on the AT into a single day’s outing.
-It is one of the largest uncut forest blocks in central Maine with individual trees cored at almost 200 years old.
+National Park Trust made concerted efforts over the past few years to protect and expand land surrounding the Appalachian National Scenic Trail.
+In 2017, the Park Trust joined with The Trust for Public Land to acquire a 1,494-acre parcel of old-growth woodland in Somerset County, ME.
+It is one of the largest uncut forest blocks in central Maine, with individual trees cored at almost 200 years old.
+The land protects nearby Bald Mountain Pond, one of the few bodies of water in the lower 48 states which hold arctic char.
+The federally-listed threatened Canada lynx roams nearby along with moose, fisher, and black bear.
+The remoteness and scenic views make the property an iconic destination for backcountry adventures.
+Visitors can combine paddling and hiking on the AT into a single day’s outing.

-In 1996, National Park Trust also purchased a small but historic viewshed atop South Mountain, near Highfield-Cascade in Maryland.
-The site was a part of the Confederate artillery position during the September 14, 1862 Battle of South Mountain, where over 5,000 casualties occurred as troops marched to the Battle of Antietam on September 17.
-By preserving this land and donating it to the National Park Service hikers can continue to see the landscape that played a pivotal role in the Civil War.
+In 1996, National Park Trust bought a small but historic viewshed atop South Mountain, near Highfield-Cascade in Maryland.
+The site was a part of the Confederate artillery position during the September 14, 1862 Battle of South Mountain, with over 5,000 casualties.
+Troops there marched to the Battle of Antietam on September 17.
+By preserving this land and donating it to the National Park Service, hikers can continue to see the landscape that played a pivotal role in the Civil War.